-Recently nominated for Best Jazz Artist by the Central Pennsylvania Music Hall of Fame, these teen phenoms are taking audiences by storm with their energy, their undeniable chemistry, and their exceptional talent.
-Named after the prominent jazz fusion tune of the '70s, Teen Town performs a mix of their jazz fusion originals plus unique covers that weave jazz, funk, rock and world rhythms into tunes by luminaries such as the Average White Band, Weather Report, the Yellowjackets, and Chick Corea.
-Teen Town's youth is deceptive - close your eyes and you'd think they've been playing together for decades.
+With a DownBeat Award and Central Pennsylvania Music Hall of Fame "Best Jazz Band" Award, these phenoms have been taking audiences by storm with their energy, their undeniable chemistry, and their exceptional talent.
+They bring their own creative voice to the jazz fusion genre, performing original compositions as well as unique covers weaving jazz, funk, rock, and world rhythms into tunes by luminaries such as the Average White Band, Weather Report, the Yellowjackets, and Chick Corea.
+Teen Town's youth is deceptive - close your eyes and you'd think this trio has been playing together for decades.
 They've been described as "a tribute to the golden era of fusion hitting the improvisational buffet at a dance party".

 "Teen Town unassumingly walked onstage, then proceeded to floor the place ith 30 minutes of jazz fusion covers from such luminaries as Weather Report and David Sanborn." -The Reading Eagle